Studio-Poetics/teachable-machine-workshop/README.md

 ---

+## 🏛️ About Studio Poetics

+**Studio Poetics** is dedicated to making AI and creative technology accessible through rapid prototyping and hands-on learning.
+These templates are designed to get you from idea to working prototype as quickly as possible.

+### Our Philosophy
+- **Quick Prototype**: Get ideas working fast, iterate rapidly
+- **Learning First**: Every template is educational and well-documented
+- **Creative Focus**: Technology serves creativity, not the other way around
+- **Open Access**: Knowledge should be freely shared and accessible

+### More Resources
+- Explore more creative coding templates and tutorials
+- Join our community of creative technologists
+- Share your projects and get feedback
+- Learn about emerging AI tools and techniques

+---

 **Happy coding! 🎉**

+*Studio Poetics - Where Poetry Meets Technology*

 Remember: The best way to learn is by experimenting.
 Don't be afraid to break things, try new ideas, and push the boundaries of what's possible with AI and creative coding.